Ten-man Truro City succumb to Sutton United

 "It's documented the difficult situation we're in and that exacerbated it, and it's one of the reasons we conceded as late as we did."

-But Ash says he was impressed by City's prospective new owners, Peter Masters and Philip Perryman, who met with the squad after the match.
+But Ash says he was impressed by City's Peter Masters and Philip Perryman, who met with the squad after the match.

 And players were told that a deal to take over the club could be done very soon.

 "Hopefully next week we could see something really good for the football club and a takeover take place," he added.

 "As a group we're very impressed by Mr Masters and Mr Perryman.